abraham-leal/ccloud-schema-exporter/README.md

     	A comma delimited list of schema subjects to allow.
 It also accepts paths to a file containing a list of subjects.
   -batchExport
-    	Perform a one-time export of all schemas -deleteAllFromDestination
+    	Perform a one-time export of all schemas -customDestination string
+    	Name of the implementation to be used as a destination (same as mapping) -deleteAllFromDestination
     	Setting this will run a delete on all schemas written to the destination registry.
 No respect for allow/disallow lists.
   -dest-sr-key string